 Advanced Dynamic Packaging System For On The Fly App Modification

-Using maven and a custom installer android apps can on the fly load code.
+With the utilization of maven and a custom installer, Android apps can on-the-fly load code.
 The maven plugin uses the Android compiler to convert Java applications into native Android applications and copies to code into the phone's directory.
-The phone then uses a dynamic loader to easily inject the code into the program.
+The phone then uses a dynamic loader to inject the code into the program easily.

 Neurally Controlling A Prostetic Arm Through EEG's

-Using the Emotive EPOC headset, a simple pattern recognition algorithm, and a Bluetooth interface a LEGO prosthetic arm can be controlled through thought.
-The headset takes in a raw EEG input then a program made in C using the emotive developer library correlates certain thought patterns to a calibrated action.
+Adopting the Emotive EPOC headset, a simple pattern recognition algorithm, and a Bluetooth interface, a LEGO prosthetic arm can be controlled through thought.
+The headset takes in a raw EEG input then a program made in C using the emotive developer library and correlates specific thought patterns to a calibrated action.
 The application then activates the Lego Mindstorms through a Bluetooth connection.
-Currently, the hand only has two groups of movable fingers and the thumb; however, in newer versions of the prosthetic more hydraulic arms could be added.
-The project was recognized by multiple fairs and has a broad range of applications.
+Currently, the hand only has two groups of movable fingers and the thumb; however, in newer versions of the prosthetic, more hydraulic arms could be added.
+The project was recognized by multiple fairs and had a broad range of applications.